rubadhanaraj/Final_project/README.md

 * Reason for topic selection
 * Description of the source data

-3.Ruba : Machine Learning Model
+3. Ruba : Machine Learning Model
 * Takes in data in from the provisional database
 * Outputs label(s) for input data